keerah/Pass.port/README.md

 ## What it does not (yet):
 * Doesn't rebuild your composition by the book yet, but its 100% next feature
-* Doesn't support multi-layered RXRs by now
+* Doesn't support multi-layered EXRs by now
 * Parsing is built based on the default renderpass naming of C4D Redshift (with some freedom).
 Other Rule sets are on the list, but as long as you comply to the same rules you can use **Pass.Port** with any other render engine
 * Tested on Windows only, cannot promise if it'll work on Mac yet
 * Doesn't change any of your files and doesn't access the internet

 ## Naming the renderpasses:

-The default C4D Redshift renderpasses naming system was taken for the reference, so it must work effortlessly for the case
+The default C4D Redshift renderpasses naming system was taken for the reference, so it must work effortlessly for the case.
+Some alternative passnames (see below) are taken from RS Houdini, so it should also work fine for it

 #### An example of Pass.Port compatible naming: